Citroën Visa: GTi

 At the Paris Salon 1984, for model year 1985, the high-performance 1.6 GTi was presented.
 The GTi used the 1.6 L fuel injected XU5J engine and transmission combination in 105 or 115 PS versions, borrowed from the successful Peugeot 205 GTI.
-Citroën gave the GTi plastic wheel arch extensions and quad round headlights, to differentiate the model and try to make it look more sporty.
-It received good reviews about its ride, performance and roadholding, but due to its older, failed facelift looks and its five-doors, even with a much lower price than the chic 205, it was not a big seller.
+The car used plastic wheel arch extensions to hide a wider track that was needed to accommodate the larger engine, something that also had to be done for the diesel model.
+It received good reviews about its ride, performance and roadholding, but due to its older, failed facelift looks, and its five doors it was not a big seller, even with a much lower price than the chic 205.